YunluZhu/SAMPL-analysis-v5-lab/README.md

 **v5.0.230111**

-1. Speed threshold changed to 5mm/s
+1. Speed threshold changed to 5 mm/s
 2. Fixed a bug in analysis that randomly excluds ~half of the data
-3. Increased max angular velocity threshold from 100 to 250 *Re-analyze is highly recommended*
+3. Increased max angular velocity threshold from 100 to 250

+*Re-analyze your data is highly recommended*

 **v4.1.220610**